OctopusDeploy/Calamari/README.md

 ## Building

-You will need the .NET Core SDK `2.2`, downloadable from https://dotnet.microsoft.com/download
+You will need the .NET SDK `5.0`, downloadable from https://dotnet.microsoft.com/download

-Run `Build.cmd` to build the solution
+Run `Build-Local.ps1` or `Build-Local.sh` to build the solution locally.

-When the solution is built, a new Calamari package is created in the `artifacts` directory.
+When the solution is built, several new Calamari nuget packages are created in the `artifacts` directory.

+> **For Octopus Developers:**
+>
+>The `Build-Local` scripts will also copy the nuget packages to the LocalPackages folder which can be found in the same parent folder as the Calamari repo.
+If the Octopus Server repo exists in the same parent folder, `Build-Local` will also update the Octopus.Server.csproj to reference the Calamari version produced by the build.
+This means that you can simply rebuild Server locally to test the new version of Calamari.
+>
+>folder structure example:
+>```
+>dev\
+>    Calamari\
+>    LocalPackages\
+> OctopusDeploy\
+>```

 ## Usage